liu-yi/homepage/docs/cv.md

 </script>

-> <span style="color: red; font-weight: bold">Notice:</span> I am available to supervise 1-2 Master's students annually.
+?> I am available to supervise 1-2 Master's students annually.
 I am seeking self-motivated students with a background in computer science, strong self-learning skills, and a keen curiosity for acquiring new knowledge.
 If interested, please feel free to reach out to me.

 ## About Me
 I am Yi Liu (刘逸), a lecturer at [College of Cyber Security](https://cybsec.jnu.edu.cn/), [Jinan University (JNU)](https://english.jnu.edu.cn/).
 My research interests are cryptography, in particular: **secure two-party/multi-party computation**, **timed cryptography**, **zero-knowledge proofs**, **blockchain-related applications**, etc.